 Miguel Nunes claimed third place at the Rali Município de São Vicente (March 15-16), the opening round of the Madeira rally championship.
 The Portuguese driver completed a consistent run on the event – never falling out of the top four – and cemented his place with a string of good stage times to claim a spot on the overall podium.

 American Veloster crew move up the championship standings

 Their teammates Mark Wilkins and Michael Lewis were on course for at least a podium finish until late in the race.
-After being part of the lead battle for much of the race after qualifying third fastest the pair was penalised late in the race.
-Still, they were able to rebound from the setback climbing back to sixth position in a race that hosted the largest entry list of TCR cars yet in the USA.
+After being part of the first battle for much of the race after qualifying third fastest, the pair was penalised late in the race.
+Still, they were able to rebound from the setback climbing back to the sixth position in a race that hosted the most extensive entry list of TCR cars yet in the USA.

 Double podium begins Nürburgring endurance campaign

-Hyundai Motorsport’s challenge for the Nürburgring 24 Hours began with a two-team entry in VLN1 (March 23).
-Both cars, the i30 N TCR driven by Peter Terting and TCR Germany champion Hari Proczyk and the Veloster N TCR shared between Manuel Lauck and Marc Basseng, held the lead of the TCR class during the race.
+Hyundai Motorsport's challenge for the Nürburgring 24 Hours race began with a two-team entry in VLN1 (23 March).
+Both cars, the i30 N TCR driven by Peter Terting and TCR Germany champion Hari Proczyk, and the Veloster N TCR shared between Manuel Lauck and Marc Basseng, held the lead of the TCR class during the race.

 Making its European race debut the Veloster lead the class through the first stint of the race but was running third in class at the fall of the chequered flag.
 Terting and Proczyk, meanwhile, finished second and took the fastest lap in the class, the pair of Hyundai four seconds quicker than the next best car in the class around the 24km lap.
 The pace marked a strong start to preparations for June's 24 Hours.